Last updated on August 14th, 2021 at 01:03 pm

 How to make Air Fryer Salmon?

 - Prep the fillets.
 Then, allow it to come to room temp by letting it sit on the counter for about an hour.
-Rub each one with oil, then coat well with the spice rub.
+Rub each one with little olive oil, then coat well with the spice rub.

 - Serve.
 Enjoy it warm with some freshly squeezed lemon juice.